TUT888/sit737-2025/README.md

-# SIT737 - 2025 - Prac 4
+# SIT737 - 2025 - Prac 4c

-This is a practical exercise of SIT737 (Week 4)
+This is a practical exercise of SIT737 (Week 4, credit task)

 ![image.png](image.png)

 ## Features included
+### Base feature
 - Logging with `Winston`
   - All logs are stored at **logs/combined.log**
   - Error logs are stored at **logs/error.log**